jukkatolonen/docker-mapproxy/README.md

 ### YAML files for MapProxy
 In single mode base config files will be created to local mount directory if `mapproxy.yaml` does not exist.

 In multi mode no initial configuration is created.
-Multi mode reads all the `yaml` files from local mount.
+Multi mode reads all the `.yaml` files from the local mount.